Class of 2026

 Professional Interests: Neuroimaging, POCUS, medical student mentorship

+Why did you choose to come to St. Joes?
 The biggest reason I chose to come to St. Joes was because last year's TY class was the happiest one I came across on the interview trail, and I could tell I enjoyed the program culture.
 Also, I value the schedule flexibility and diversity in elective options.
 As an avid hiker, its proximity to Yosemite and Tahoe are also great perks.

-Running, snowboarding, PC games, and hiking
+Hobbies: Running, snowboarding, PC games, and hiking

 What is your favorite breakfast item?
+Huevos rancheros with rice and beans

+What is your favorite board game, and why?
 Lords of Waterdeep - very nerdy strategy board game where you enlist adventurers to complete Dungeons & Dragons-themed quests in order to score the most points.
 I like it because it's a little different every time you play, and it's very satisfying to use your resources strategically to complete all your quests.

 -